 4. We'll take good care of the person who has died.

-We'll collect the person who has died and bring them into our care where they'll be looked after in our mortuary with sensitivity, care and reverence by our professional and experienced team.
+We'll collect the person who has died and bring them into our care where they'll be looked after in a brand new mortuary space with sensitivity, care and reverence by our professional and experienced team.

 5. We'll be open and honest.

 We're working hard to change funerals for the better.
 That means we'll be transparent about everything that's happening, including how much it's going to cost.

 We'll answer any questions you have about dying, death and funerals openly and honestly.

 We don't believe that funerals should cost the earth so we offer an affordable service that is flexible to your needs.